HomeVertebratesBeaked Whale

 Conservation Status

-As whales, these animals are threatened by a number of anthropogenic causes that add to their constant decline in number.
+As whales, these animals are threatened by a number of anthropogenic causes that add to their constant decline in numbers.

 Currently, the Perrin’s beaked whale is listed as Endangered (EN) in the IUCN Red List, while the Sato’s beaked whale, northern bottlenose whale, and Stejneger’s beaked whale are considered Near Threatened (NT).
 Other listed species are either Least Concern (LC) or Data Deficient (DD).